-China boxes are well constructed for fragile items such as China, dishes, stemware, and crystal.
+China boxes are well constructed for fragile items such as china, dishes, stemware, and crystal.
 They are corrugated cartons and are commonly used for packing the kitchen and dining room.

 How to Pack a Kitchen

-It is recommended when packing up your kitchenware to add two layers of bubble wrap or packing paper on the bottom of each the box.
+It is recommended when packing up your kitchenware to add two layers of bubble wrap or packing paper on the bottom of each box.
 By protecting your dishes in bubble wrap or with a crushed paper you add an extra level of cushioning to your fragile items.
 It also helps to eliminate shifting of items inside the heavy-duty moving boxes.

 Then, wrap each piece of dinnerware with a thin layer of packing paper and stack them one at a time in the box.
 Again, adding an extra layer of bubble wrap or paper in between every three dishes.
 It is best to stack the dishes vertically, on their edges, rather than one on top of another, as they are less likely to break this way.